 François (pictured below) explained that in Belgium and in Holland, Betty Koster champions matching cheese and teas.
 The brie came stuffed with truffles from the Maison de la Truffe.
 Woah!
 The Oolong green tea was sensational together.

 What a fabulous team at Theodor.
 Cheers to the lovely staff who came from Normandy to serve tea for the occasion, from Picorette, famous restaurant tea salon in Granville.
 Many thanks to the team for a most warming welcome and to Guillaume Leleu for the discovery of this rather special oolong tea.

 I look forward to serving it with cheese, treats like financiers and French salted butter biscuits, and with the Parisian pastries in Teatime in Paris!

 I wonder what Monsieur Leleu is dreaming up for his next tea creation?

 In the meantime, pop in to the Theodor boutique at 28 rue des Sablons in the 16th, near Trocadéro.
-I shall also discover and show you what the other teas are about next time and what pastries from the book will accompany them best.
+To discover more about this fascinating French tea house, read my post on Theodor.

 Note: This was a free tasting open to the public at the Palais Tokyo in Paris on 30 April 2015.
 This post is not sponsored in any way.

 It is so interesting to read about different kinds of teas.
 Thank you Jill.
 AND I really love the photos.